 \section{Discussion and conclusions}

-We propose new nonparametric estimators for the mean and covariance function.
-They are built using a novel `smoothing first, then estimate' strategy based on univariate local polynomials.
-The main novelty comes from the fact that the optimal bandwidths for the local polynomials are selected by minimization of suitable penalized quadratic risks.
-The penalized risks for the mean and the covariance functions are quite similar, could be easily built from data and be optimized on a grid of bandwidths.
+We propose new nonparametric estimators for the mean and covariance functions.
+They are built using a novel ``smoothing first, then estimate'' strategy based on univariate kernel smoothing.
+The main novelty comes from the fact that the optimal bandwidths are selected by minimization of suitable penalized quadratic risks.
+The penalized risks for the mean and the covariance functions are quite similar and could easily be built from data, and optimized on a grid of bandwidths.
 What distinguishes them from the usual sum between the squared bias and the variance, is a penalty for the fact that not all the curves have enough observation points to be included in the final estimator.
 Removing curves from the nonparametric estimators of the mean and covariance functions is an aspect which characterizes practically all smoothing-based approaches.
-Indeed, to entirely benefit from the replication feature of functional data, one has to determine the amount of smoothing for the mean and covariance estimation using all the curves.
-In this case some curves could present too few observation points and thus will be dropped.
+Indeed, to entirely benefit from the replication feature of functional data, one has to determine the amount of smoothing for the mean and covariance functions estimation using all the curves.
+In this case, some curves could present too few observation points and thus will be dropped.
 This is more likely to happen in the so-called sparse regime.
-To our best knowledge, our bandwidth choice procedure is the first attempt to explicitly account for this aspect.
-We thus build estimators which achieve the optimal rates of convergence in a completely adaptive, data-driven way.
+To the best of our knowledge, our bandwidth choice is the first attempt to explicitly account for this aspect.
+We thus build estimators which achieve optimal rates of convergence in a completely adaptive, data-driven way.
 The theoretical results are derived under very mild conditions.
 In particular, the curves could be observed with heteroscedastic errors at discrete observations points.
 These points could be common to all curves or they could change randomly from one curve to another.
 In the case of the common observation points, our procedure automatically chooses between smoothing and interpolation, the latter being known to be rate optimal, but is not necessarily the best solution with finite samples.